-In 1954 Dr. R. E. Heckman with the help of Cpt.
-Jackson, Jim Johnston, Byron Painter, John Searle, and Newel White formed the Rapid City Astronomical Society (RCAS).
+In 1956 Dr. Russell.
+E. Heckman, Bob Morgan, Rev. J. Erwin Erickson, and Jim Johnston formed the Rapid City Astronomical Society (RCAS).
 On September 27th, 1978, the RCAS incorporated and changed its name to the Black Hills Astronomical Society (BHAS).

 The observatory opened its doors to the general public in September, 1965, having its first “Journey to the Stars”.
 The opening was very well received as approximately 1,000 guests attended the first three nights of observing.
 “Journey to the Stars” became an annual event where numerous other telescopes were setup outside for use by the public.
 Journey to the Stars has since been expanded to several nights each month from June through August.